 Eight Benefits of Having Your Facility Audited by a CMMS Expert

-Here are eight reasons why an onsite audit is beneficial.
+Here are eight reasons why a facility audit for setting up CMMS is beneficial.

 1. Quick Turnaround with CMMS Implementation

 It is not surprising that companies attracted to an automated management system are those who assets and equipment inventories have become too large to manage manually.
 CMMS system databases contain thousands of data points representing an organization’s assets and equipment.
 With the assistance of a CMMS expert, a CMMS system can be fully integrated and operational in a fraction of the time.
 In doing so, this frees up staff and resources to direct their energies to the business of doing business.

 2. Expertise in Preventive Maintenance and with CMMS

 There is always a learning curve when any new process is introduced to a company’s operation.
 This is also true of CMMSs.
 For that reason, vendors offer support to assist users during the learning phase.
 With an onsite audit, a CMMS expert can provide personal and face to face assistance in developing Work Order Flow, Preventative Maintenance (PM) Schedules, Safety Audits and general use of the system.
 Having an onsite expert to guide new CMMS users will ensure that the system will be used appropriately.

 3. Obtain an up-to-date and Complete Asset List

 As facilities grow and evolve, maintaining a list of capital assets and equipment becomes difficult.
 With an on-site audit, companies will obtain a complete, up-to-date asset list inclusive of the equipment, parts lists, warranty information and service contractors.